 Rabbi Mordechai Eliyahu’s Opinion

 In a similar way, our teacher and rabbi, the Rishon L’Tziyion, Rabbi Mordechai Eliyahu, of blessed memory, wrote: “In the given situation, there is importance and benefit for a religious [Jew to be a] judge, similar to [the need for] lawyers and religious media reporters who will raise the voice of the Torah in all sectors of life, in particular, that the media should hear their voice, explaining and clarifying the ways of the Torah and its laws” (T’chumim, pg.
 244).

 An Argument and an Answer

-The responsibility for this situation lies first and foremost with the members of Knesset, and their guiltiness begins with their not working to return Jewish law to its proper status.
+The responsibility for this situation lies first and foremost with the members of Knesset, and their guilt begins with their not working to return Jewish law to its proper status.

-It must be mentioned that there are other countries that are at a state of war, for example America and England.
+It must be mentioned that there are other countries that are in a state of war, for example America and England.
 While fighting, they kill many more civilians than we do.
-Interestingly, we haven’t heard about their courts bothering their armies so much.
+Interestingly, we haven’t heard much about their courts troubling their armies.